keras-team/keras/README.md

 ------------------

-## Using a different backend than TensorFlow
+## Switching from TensorFlow to CNTK, MXNet or Theano

 By default, Keras will use TensorFlow as its tensor manipulation library.
 [Follow these instructions](https://keras.io/backend/) to configure the Keras backend.